-- if the selected tape drive does not support encryption, the data writing operation will be performed in an unencrypted mode. - if the selected tape drive supports encryption, but the medium in it does not support encryption, the data writing operation will be performed in an unencrypted mode. - if the selected tape drive and the medium in it both support encryption, the data writing operation will be performed in an encrypted mode. - OB2OEXECOFF: Enables you to restrict or disable any object pre- and post-exec scripts defined in backup specifications for a specific client. - OB2REXECOFF: Enables you to disable any remote session pre- and post-exec scripts for a specific client. - OB2CHECKCHANGETIME (UNIX only): Defines when to use the "last inode change" time for incremental backups. - OB2INCRDIFFTIME (UNIX only): Specifies an "incremental latency" period that is enforced when checking the "last inode change" time with incremental backups.
-This variable takes effect only when the OB2CHECKCHANGETIME variable is set to 2. - OB2RECONNECT_ACK: Defines how long Data Protector should wait for a message of acknowledgment (default: 1200 seconds).
-If the agent does not get an acknowledgment in this time, it assumes that the socket connection is no longer valid. - OB2RECONNECT_RETRY: Defines how long a Data Protector Disk Agent or Media Agent should try to reconnect after a connection failure.
+- 0 (default), then the session will be marked as failed and a critical error will be displayed. - 1, then the session will be marked as successful and a warning will be displayed. - 2, then the session will be marked as successful and a normal message will be displayed. - OB2OEXECOFF: Enables you to restrict or disable any object pre- and post-exec scripts defined in backup specifications for a specific client. - OB2REXECOFF: Enables you to disable any remote session pre- and post-exec scripts for a specific client. - OB2CHECKCHANGETIME (UNIX only): Defines when to use the "last inode change" time for incremental backups. - OB2INCRDIFFTIME (UNIX only): Specifies an "incremental latency" period that is enforced when checking the "last inode change" time with incremental backups.
+This variable takes effect only when the OB2CHECKCHANGETIME variable is set to 2. - OB2RECONNECT\ACK: Defines how long Data Protector should wait for a message of acknowledgment (default: 1200 seconds).
+If the agent does not get an acknowledgment in this time, it assumes that the socket connection is no longer valid. - OB2RECONNECT\RETRY: Defines how long a Data Protector Disk Agent or Media Agent should try to reconnect after a connection failure.
 Default: 600 seconds.

-OB2SHMEM_IPCGLOBAL: This option should be set to 1 on HP-UX clients that have both the Disk Agent and a Media Agent installed in case the following error occurs during backup:
+• OB2SHMEM\IPCGLOBAL: This option should be set to 1 on HP-UX clients that have both the Disk Agent and a Media Agent installed in case the following error occurs during backup: